DHP-stottepakke/pages/pages/dmp_knowledge_base/3_storage_backup.md

 ---
 <!--additional explanations-->
-### Explanations for support staff
+### Knowledge for support staff
 - Where to find information about local & national computing infrastructure.
 When to use what.
 - Technical knowledge of backup approaches

 ---
 <!--additional explanations - only keywords-->
-### Explanations for users
+### Knowledge for users
-Where to find information at own institution, use of institutionally managed storage, pricing policy (see question 6b), backup in case institutional storage cannot be used.
+- Where to find information at own institution
+- Use of institutionally managed storage, pricing policy (see question 6b)
+- Backup in case institutional storage cannot be used.

 ---
 <!--recycling possible?-->